sjm-steffann/dhcpkit/docs/developer/handler.rst

 Loading handlers from the configuration file
 --------------------------------------------
-There are two parts you'll have to write when creating new handlers that can be used in the configuration file.
+There are two parts to creating new handlers that can be used in the configuration file.
 The first part is the XML definition of what the configuration section looks like.
 The second part is a factory function or object that will create the handler from the configuration.

 Defining the configuration section